-Many experts call this python the longest snake in the world.
-Some reticulated pythons have reached 33 feet in length, but most average 17 to 22 feet.
+Often considered by many as the longest snake in the world.
+Some have reached 33 feet in length, but most average 17 to 22 feet.
 Despite their massive size, these snakes are hard to spot in the wild, thanks to their camouflaged markings.
-They catch their prey with their backward-curving teeth, and coil their powerful body around it, squeezing until the victim dies.
+They use their backward-curving teeth and powerful coil to catch and squeeze their prey until it dies.
 Then they swallow their food whole.

-Some females may lay over 100 eggs at a time; they wrap their bodies around them until they hatch.
+Female reticulated pythons can lay over 100 eggs at a time.
+Once laid, they wrap their bodies around the eggs until they hatch.

 - Critically Endangered